justinkelly/justinkelly.github.io/_posts/2010-02-01-bash-check-if-not-null.md

 ---
 layout: post
-title: bash check if not null
+title: How to check for if not null in bash
 published: true
 tags: bash linux
+comments: true
 ---
 ``` shell
 if [[ -n $message ]]